smoxy-io/news-github-pages/source/tech/2024-11-15-inventhelp-inventor-develops-new-wearab.md

 cover:
 draft: false
 top: false
-preview: PITTSBURGH, Nov.
-15, 2024 /PRNewswire/ -- "I wanted to create a fun, fashionable and functional piece of outerwear that enables you to listen to music/podcasts or talk on the phone
+preview: "PITTSBURGH, Nov.
+15, 2024 /PRNewswire/ -- "I wanted to create a fun, fashionable and functional piece of outerwear that enables you to listen to music/podcasts or talk on the phone"
 type: post
 hide: false
 toc: false